Carlos González

 Overview

-Carlos González's practice concentrates on financial regulatory matters, banking law, Fintech, debt restructuring, mergers and acquisitions and capital markets.
+Carlos González's practice concentrates on financial regulatory matters, banking law, Fintech, mergers and acquisitions and capital markets.

 From 2012 to 2015, Carlos served as the legal advisor to the Deputy Minister of Finance at the Ministry of Finance and Public Credit.
-During this time, Carlos participated in several matters in connection with the Mexican financial system and international financial institutions.
-Carlos was part of the team who drafted the Mexican Financial Reform and led the team who drafted the constitutional amendment which ended the practice of using the minimum wage as a reference unit and implemented the Unidad de Medida y Actualización as a new measurement unit.
+During that time, Carlos participated in several matters in connection with the Mexican financial system and international financial institutions.
+Carlos was part of the team that drafted the Mexican Financial Reform and led the team who drafted the constitutional amendment that ended the practice of using the minimum wage as a reference unit and implemented the Unidad de Medida y Actualización as a new measurement unit.

 Bars and Courts